-"Disclosed traditional knowledge" refers to "[traditional knowledge] which is accessible to persons beyond the indigenous or local community which is regarded as the 'holder' of the [traditional knowledge].
-Such [traditional knowledge] might be widely accessible to the public and might be accessed through physical documentation, the internet and other kinds of telecommunication or recording.
-[Traditional knowledge] might be disclosed to third parties or to
+"Disclosed traditional knowledge" refers to "[traditional knowledge] which is accessible to persons beyond the indigenous or local community which is regarded as the 'holder' of the

 Art.
 2(3) Berne Convention.
 "Translations, adaptations, arrangements of music and other alterations of a literary or artistic work shall be protected as original works without prejudice to the copyright in the original work."